dcooperdalrymple/pi-octotrack/README.md

 8-track dedicated audio playback with midi support

-By D. Cooper Dalrymple, 2017
+_By D. Cooper Dalrymple, 2017_

-On Unix systems, type `git submodule update --init` and then `make` in the top level directory to compile the program.

 ## Requirements

-* make
-* g++
 * libasound2
+* librtmidi-dev

+## Installation

+On Unix systems, ensure that all dependencies are met by typing `sudo apt-get install libasound2 librtmidi-dev` in the terminal.
+Then, type `make` in the top level directory to compile the program.